*This article was originally published in November 2018. It has been updated to include Gaga’s subsequent releases.

-Though she’s been a household name for a decade now, the first half of Lady Gaga’s career still feels like recent history.
-From her 2008 debut The Fame to 2014, when the ARTPOP hype bubble burst, Lady Gaga sped through several careers’ worth of highs, lows, and controversies.
-Every release became an event; her every move was dissected on social media.
-Gaga’s imperial phase was such a whirlwind that, in hindsight, we’ve barely had time to reflect on the depth of her artistry.
+Although Lady Gaga has been a household name for more than a decade, the first half of her career still feels as daring, vital, and relevant as ever.
+From her 2008 debut, The Fame, to 2014, when the ARTPOP-hype bubble burst, Gaga sped through several careers’ worth of highs, lows, and controversies.
+Each release became an event; her every move was dissected by social media.
+Gaga’s imperial phase was such a whirlwind that, in hindsight, it feels as if we’ve yet to take the collective time to reflect on the full depth of her artistry.
 Looking back on her first four albums — The Fame, The Fame Monster, Born This Way, and ARTPOP — her sheer ambition was dizzying.
-No pop star this decade has been more committed to achieving transcendence through her art.
-She has undoubtedly raised the bar for pop music, videos, fashion, and live performances.
+No pop star of the 2010s was more committed to achieving transcendence through her art.
+She almost single-handedly raised the bar for pop music, videos, fashion, and live performances.

-But the comedown, if you can call it that, has been fascinating in its own way.
-Since Cheek to Cheek, 2014’s duets album with Tony Bennett, we’ve witnessed a gradual unraveling of Gaga’s once-messianic image.
-Superwoman no longer, 2016’s Joanne allowed her to be more vulnerable, to find a sense of equilibrium within her art.
+But the comedown, if you can call it that, was fascinating in its own way.
+Since Cheek to Cheek, 2014’s duet album with Tony Bennett, we’ve witnessed a gradual unraveling of Gaga’s once messianic image.
+She was superwoman no longer, and 2016’s Joanne allowed her to be more vulnerable, to find a sense of equilibrium in her art.

 Over the years, Gaga’s shape-shifting has painted a collective portrait of a complex, restless, fearless woman.
-In every guise — including Ally, the singer-songwriter she plays in this year’s A Star Is Born remake — she’s given it her all.
+In every guise, she’s given it her all.
 No artist is completely original, but time has proven Lady Gaga sui generis.
-A decade after her debut, she’s proved that she’s an all-timer.
+There’s no question that she’s an all-timer.
 What will she do next?
 Your guess is as good as hers.

 This list is less about judging Lady Gaga’s catalogue than making sense of the recent past — much of which we’ve already forgotten!
-It includes every commercially released studio track, and her more significant featured credits.
-That gives us 108 songs, with fewer stinkers than you’d expect, and a top 60 that could rival many other pop stars’ catalogues.
+It includes every commercially released studio track and her more significant featured credits.
+That gives us 136 songs, with fewer stinkers than you’d expect, and a top 70 that could rival any pop star’s catalogue.
 No list can represent every fan’s opinion, but I’ve tried my best to rank her songs (along with her more impactful videos) based on their emotional, autobiographical, and cultural significance.
 Disagree?
 To quote the Lady herself: “I stand here waiting for you to bang the gong / To crash the critic saying, ‘Is it right or is it wrong?’”

 The great Christmas songs balance joy and melancholy.
 “Christmas Tree,” on the other hand, is so tongue-in-cheek that it immediately collapses under its own weight.
 Less a song than a gag, every individual element is unpleasant: single-entendre lyrics; vocals and synths that aren’t even in the same key; and the less said about Space Cowboy’s guest verse, the better.